initiatived21/d21/README.md

 database up and running.
 You can `rake db:seed` to load some initial testing data.

+For Facebook/Twitter card generation to work, install wkhtmltopdf and optipng.
+The optipng binary is installed with the bundle.

 The rails server is started via `npm run rails-server`

 Testing